SyncfusionExamples/how-to-add-an-axis-dynamically-to-the-blazor-circular-gauge/README.md

-# How-to-add-an-axis-dynamically-to-the-Blazor-Circular-Gauge
+# Example of adding axis dynamically in the Syncfusion Blazor Circular Gauge component

-This article explains how to add an axis dynamically in the Blazor Circular Gauge
+In this Blazor project, we created a sample to show how to add an axis dynamically in the Blazor Circular Gauge.